Nampeyo 1 (unsigned)Dimensions:

 Nampeyo frequently formed canteens, but the flat shape, red slip and three-lug configuration of canteen 2017-05 make this an unusual vessel.
 This form is not a Native shape and is testimony to Nampeyo’s powers of observation and willingness to innovate.

 The unusual shape of 2017-05 is apparently modeled after a pre-World-War-1 U.S. Army standard canteen which was round, flat and had a strap that ran around its parameter and was held on by raised metal strips.
-A photograph of such a ca. 1900 Army canteen is posted on the website of this collection.
-The only other 3-lug Hopi canteen I know of was for sale (2016/2017) at Steve Elmore Indian Arts in Santa Fe.
+A picture of such a canteen is seen here.
+The only other 3-lug Hopi canteen I know of was for sale (2016/2019) at Steve Elmore Indian Arts in Santa Fe.
 (Photograph on file.)
 Both canteens are slipped with red slip and both are by Nampeyo.
 Steve dates his canteen as ca 1900; I would suggest that canteen 2017-05 was probably made in the first decade of the 20th century.

 A thin crack extends across the flat back of canteen 2017-05.
 Because the backs of Hopi canteens are flat and relatively large, internal tensions develop as the clay dries and these flat surfaces often crack when the pot is fired.
 (See the catalog entry for large water haul canteen 1998-01 for such a crack and the Native repair.)
 I believe the crack in 2017-05 occurred during firing.